Wondering how to sell your house? Not sure where to start? We’ve helped hundreds of Toronto Sellers sell their homes. Here’s our top advice.

 - The Small Repairs – We all have things in our house that we’ve ignored, and now is the time to take care of all that stuff.
 Hiring a handyman for a day can help show Buyers that your home was well maintained and keep them focused on the important things (instead of the leaky faucet in the kitchen).

 - Termites – If you live in a termite area (you’d be surprised at how many Toronto neighbourhoods have termites), consider getting a termite inspection.
 Dealing with any problems before listing your home for sale, or, being able to provide a clean termite report can add real value to your home.
+Contact Aetna Pest Control for an inspection,

 - Backyard – Many a home has been sold because of the outdoor space, so make the most of your backyard.
 Consider re-staining the deck, updating your gardens, fixing the fence and getting some stylish patio furniture.
 If you’re selling your home in the winter, provide summer photos of your yard to your agent – everybody loves to imagine hosting a BBQ when it’s -20 degrees!